cleentfaar/CleentfaarDoctrineTablePrefixBundle/README.md

 This bundle allows doctrine to recognize any prefix you might use on your table names (e.g. acme_).
-It is an updated and revisioned version of the original bundle by GrifiS, which had a lot of compatibility issues and missed some key things that I needed such as having Doctrine also recognize the prefix when generating entities, so it won't create AcmeFoobar (acme being the prefix) anymore, but just Foobar, since my prefix has no further meaning within the file structure.
+It is an updated and revisioned version of the original bundle by GrifiS, which had a lot of compatibility issues and missed some key things that I needed such as having Doctrine also recognize the prefix when generating entities.

+In other words: doctrine will no longer create entities named ``AcmeFoobar`` (acme being the prefix), but only ``Foobar``, this is because in my use-cases, the table prefix had no further meaning within the file structure, and leaving it in would have added unnecessary differentiation among the entities.

 The added behaviour mentioned above is still under development, so don't expect more then the default behaviour yet!